Organic Food: Cleaner, But Not More Nutritious?

 To get the USDA organic seal of approval, crops should be grown without synthetic pesticides, petroleum-based fertilizers, or sewage sludge.
 Organic animals must be raised without antibiotics or growth hormones.
 Also, organic products cannot be genetically altered or irradiated to extend shelf life.

 Some consumers choose organically produced meat to limit their exposure to antibiotic-resistant bacteria, which experts believe contributes to the rising cases of hard-to-treat human infections.
-Researchers noted that not all organic produce are pesticide-free.
+Researchers noted that not all organic produce is pesticide-free.
 Dr. Smith-Spangler says that organics are 30 percent less likely to contain chemicals compared to conventional products and all products tested are within the safety limits.

 None of the studies measured the possible long-term effects of pesticide exposure.